sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/3CO Managing products/3LU_categories_and_product_types.md

 ### Sales Channels

-In Shopware, the most basic concept of howe products are displayed to the shopper is sales channels.
+In Shopware, the most basic concept of how products are displayed to the visitor of the website is Sales Channels.
 The technical concept and the features will be explained in-depth in another lesson.
-It's important to understand that a sales channel is mapped to a domain (or subdomain or url) and if you have multiple sales channels, which products are shown and the language and design of the store can be indivivual for every sales channel you create.
+It's important to understand that each sales channel is mapped to a certain domain, subdomain or URL.

+If you run multiple Sales Channels you can define, which products are shown in it.
+Also, the language and design of the store can be indivivual for every Sales Channel you create.
 Meaning, Shopware can handle multiple stores for one catalogue of products.

 ### Defining categories